-One day in 1884, Thomas Stevens departed California on a penny farthing and proceeded to become the first man in recorded history to cycle round the world.
-He did so carrying little more than a bag of gold and a pistol rolled up in a blanket.
+One day in 1884, Thomas Stevens left California on a penny farthing and became the first man in recorded history to cycle round the world.
+He was carrying little more than a bag of gold and a pistol rolled up in a blanket.

-To carry it, those of us not on an ultralight off‐road mission or breaking a world record (ie: most of us) will be riding a touring bike fitted with carrier racks and lowriders.
-This article is all about buying a set of panniers to fit to them and hold all that gear – the traditional luggage setup for cycle touring for more than a century.
+To carry our gear, many of us will ride a touring bike fitted with front and rear carrier racks on which to mount a set of panniers – the traditional luggage setup for cycle touring for more than a century.

 I don’t want to assume anything about your prior knowledge, so let’s start by laying out a few basic facts about bicycle panniers for cycle touring, before we get into the details.